booyaa/wifilocation/README.md

 ```

 # Changelog
+- 0.3.1 - remove hardcoded path for iwlist (props to @alopatindev)
 - 0.3.0 - simplified code after 1.15 stable release and switched from curl to reqwest
 # Copyright